 The park will have new walking paths and benches in 2022.
 In the spring of 2023, the planting will be supplemented and the play zone will be renewed.
 You can spot wild animals in several places in the park.

-Muinkpark in Ghent is a beautiful city park located near the city center, close to the Muinkschelde.
-This park offers a green and peaceful environment, ideal for relaxation, walks and recreational activities.
-Here are some important aspects of Muinkpark:
+Muinkpark in Ghent is a beautiful city park located near the city center, close to the Muinkschelde river.
+This park offers a green and peaceful setting, ideal for relaxation, walks, and recreational activities.
+Here are some key aspects of Muinkpark:

 Features of Muinkpark